Military police vehicle: Germany

-Feldjäger DINGO I and WOLF SSA vehicles of the Feldjäger deployed in Afghanistan in 2006.
+Feldjäger ATF DINGO I and Mercedes-Benz G-Klasse WOLF SSA vehicles of the Feldjäger deployed in Afghanistan in 2006.

 A Mowag DURO-3 YAK water cannon of the Feldjäger.

 Poland

-The Military Gendarmerie (Polish: Żandarmeria Wojskowa, abbreviated ŻW) utilizes the Skoda Octavia in dark green with a white stripe and "ƵW" written on each front door for patrol duties.
+The Military Gendarmerie utilizes the Škoda Octavia in dark green with a white stripe and "ƵW" written on each front door for patrol duties.

 A Polish ŻW Škoda Octavia military police car.

 An Isuzu D-Max of the Polish ŻW.

 Russia

-The Military Automobile Inspection (Russian: Военная автомобильная инспекция, ВАИ), the traffic police service of the Military Police of Russia utilizes silver patrol cars with blue striping for their duties.
-Tactical vehicles are olive green with red stripes.
+The Military Automobile Inspection (VAI), the traffic police unit of the Military Police of Russia utilizes silver patrol cars with blue striping for their duties, similar to the Police of Russia fleet.
+Regular and tactical vehicles are olive green with red stripes and blue stripes for transport vehicles.

-A ВАИ Ford Focus patrol car.
+A VAI Ford Focus patrol car.

-An Iveco LMV Lynx tactical vehicle used by the Russian Military Police.
+An Iveco LMV Lynx tactical vehicle.